Romantic Wedding in Connecticut

 Connecticut no longer requires blood tests for marriage licenses.

-Please note that town clerks' offices are not open on weekends.
+Please note that Town Clerks’ Offices are not open on weekends.

 You must have your wedding ceremony within 65 days of receiving your license.
 (Note The 65-day expiration time may have been temporarily lengthened due to the COVID-19 Pandemic!
 Please check with the Town Clerk’s Office where you get your marriage license.)
 If you do not have a wedding ceremony within the limited number of days, your marriage license becomes invalid; you will have to apply for a new marriage license.